dabuchera/web3-access/README.md

 ### Access Data

-- If another account connects with the dApp without permssions to access files, it sees them as private in the ```/overview``` tab.
+- If another account connects with the dApp without permssions to access files, it sees them as private in the ```/overview``` tab (even if they were shared with the dApp or other accounts).

 | ![overviewfiles3.png](/readme-img/overviewfiles3.png) |
 |:--:|
 | Account 3 sees the shared files with the dApp also as private. |

 - Account 2 received access permission through an accessNFT.
-- The dApp recognizes the connected account holds an accessNFT and grants permission to access the file.
-It is visible as shared in the ```/overview``` tab.
+- The dApp recognizes the connected account holds an accessNFT and grants permission to access the data.
+It is also visible as shared in the ```/overview``` tab.
-- In case Account 2 holds an access role, the dApp notices also this by reading roles from the smart contract.
+- In case Account 2 holds an access role, the dApp notices this in the same way as it notices wether it holds an access-NFT by reading the states of access roles from the smart contract.

 | ![account2.png](/readme-img/account2.png) |
 |:--:|